 The actual phrase “Super Bowl” is a registered trademark, which means you legally can’t use it for advertising purposes — at least, without paying a lot of money to do so.
 That’s why you see so many brands using phrases such as “The Big Game,” “The Game,” “Super Game” or “Sunday’s Big Game.”

-A euphemism and a graphic with a football will be enough to make your campaign make sense to the public.
+A substitute name for the big day and a graphic with a football will be enough to make your campaign make sense to the public.

 - Offer complimentary gift wrapping services for purchases over a certain amount.